-Fujino, Sēichiro is young, established lacquer artist who lives in Ishikawa prefecture in Japan.
+FUJINO Sēichiro is a young, established lacquer artist who resides in Ishikawa Prefecture, Japan.

-He curves wood, forms and colours, makes texture on the surface layering lacquer.
-He innovates the traditional techniques and creates the new form of Urushi lacquer ware.
+He carves wood and creates texture on the surface with lacquer.
+He innovates traditional techniques and creates new forms of Urushi lacquerware.

 Award